DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 The lab will print anything that follows these rules.
 Any files submitted to the Job Queue that do not comply with the following rules will be rejected.

+### Required Orientation / Training
+1. Students must complete the online SoAD Fab Lab Orientation (link) before using the lab space
+2. Students can sign up for a 3D Printing Consultation Appointment to be trained on 3D Printing best practice

 ### 3D Model Requirements

 *Geometry must be:*